tmarkec/take_a_hike/README.md

 ### Footer
-- The footer is found at the bottom of every page and is responsive for tablet and mobile too.
+- The footer is found at the bottom of every page and is responsive for tablet and mobile too in its orange color.
 - It displays the logo in the left corner, social links (Youtube, Facebook, Twitter & Youtube) are in the middle of the footer and, the Subscription field is on the right side of the footer.
 - When any of the icons are clicked the social media site opens on a separate tab, this way the user still has the main website open, also by clicking on thelogo the user is redirected to the home page.
+- Copyright text sits at the bottom of the footer

 <details><summary>Footer</summary>
 <img src="readme_img/footer.png">